Honors Undergraduate Research Award

 Undergraduate Research in collaboration with the Honors Program is pleased to accept applications from senior Honors students who are completing their Honors thesis during this academic year.
 Honors students in all disciplines are eligible for the Honors Undergraduate Research Award (HURA).
 Students with a current Nevada Undergraduate Research Award are not eligible.
 Students who have received prior undergraduate research funding “EPSCoR, INBRE, NASA, etc.” are eligible for the award but the HURA proposal must differ substantially from prior funded research.

-Research must be conducted under the supervision of a University faculty member and must be completed during the 2017-2018 academic year.
+Research must be conducted under the supervision of a University faculty member and must be completed during the academic year for which they are granted.
 The project should be planned in close collaboration with a faculty mentor; however, the proposal must be written by the student.

 Additional Follow-up Requirements for Award